awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Upgrading.md

 # Upgrading a DB Instance Engine Version<a name="USER_UpgradeDBInstance.Upgrading"></a>

-When Amazon Relational Database Service \(Amazon RDS\) supports a new version of a database engine, you can upgrade your DB instances to the new version\.
+When Amazon RDS supports a new version of a database engine, you can upgrade your DB instances to the new version\.
 There are two kinds of upgrades: major version upgrades and minor version upgrades\.
 For more information about major and minor version upgrades, see the following documentation for your DB engine:
 + [Amazon Aurora Updates](Aurora.Updates.md)
 + [Upgrading the MariaDB DB Engine](USER_UpgradeDBInstance.MariaDB.md)
 + [Upgrading the Microsoft SQL Server DB Engine](USER_UpgradeDBInstance.SQLServer.md)